AlchemicRaker/fire/README.md

 **THIS PROJECT IS WIP, features may not yet be as described in the README**

+## Project Goal

+This project's goal is to provide a baseline NES template useful to both novice and advanced developers.
+This affects many aspects of this template:

+* **Low opinion** design so that your game is not limited by unnecessary and incorrect constraints about how the template _thinks_ your game should run.
+* **Library system** to easily include commonly used tools such as the ~~neslib~~ and ~~nesdoug~~ libraries, and the ~~Famitone5~~ and Famistudio audio engines.
+* **Multi-mapper build system** that targets many common mappers used in the homebrew community.
+Start developing with any of these mappers _today_.
+* **Mapper-agnostic banking**.
+Organize your code and data into banks without having to implement your own bank-switching routines.
+Easily swap between available PRG banks, including **far calling** between banks.
+* **C and ASM** are both supported, though you may choose to disable all **C** elements of the template if desired.
+* **Highly commented system** files for advanced developers to modify as they desire.
+* **Boilerplate vectors** with unused `_CUSTOM` segments ready for your game's startup, NMI, and IRQ assembly code.

 ## Project Organization

 The central code for your game, as well as this template's demo, are located in "src".
 Vectors for startup, nmi, and irq, as well as any features provided by this template, are all in "sys".
 Anything mapper specific is located in a subfolder, e.g. "sys/mmc3" for mmc3-specific code and configuration.